Khamer04/ANPR-System/README.md

 ## Features
 - Detect license plates from images or video.
 - Check against a database of stolen vehicles.
-- Alerts via Streamlit interface (and optionally SMS using Twilio).
+- Alerts via Streamlit interface .

 ## Setup
 1. Clone the repository